onexus-gaming/novum/README.md

 * a transition system to switch between scenes with animations
 * a toast system to display messages
 * an overlay system for debugging purposes
+* a keybinding system
+* a game config system

+novum is entirely configurable: every module of the framework can be customized (this is particularly useful if you need to integrate novum components with your game's visuals).

 read the wiki for more info